Halle Berry Gets Flirty In Sultry Instagram Photo

 Halle Berry has been turning up the heat on Instagram lately.
 The 52-year-old stunner wowed her social media fans with a steamy photo on Tuesday, as previously reported by The Inquisitr, after posing topless for a sexy kitchen snap.

 Earlier today, the John Wick 3: Parabellum actress took to her Instagram page once more to share yet another sizzling snapshot.
-For her latest social media post, Berry got particularly flirty, captioning the photo with a witty quote about a woman’s most desirable curve, namely her smile.
+For her latest social media post, Berry got particularly flirty, captioning the photo with a witty quote about a woman’s most desirable curve — namely her smile.

-In the caption, the Catwoman star referred to the smile as “the curve that sets everything straight” and then proceeded to flash her own charming simper, smiling coquettishly for the camera.
+In the caption, the Catwoman star referred to the smile as “the curve that sets everything straight.”
+She then proceeded to flash her own charming grin, smiling coquettishly for the camera.
 To lend the snapshot an air of flirtatious mystery, Berry actually posed with her back turned toward the camera and showcased her enchanting smile by holding up a mirror to her lovely face.

-The X-Men alum looked radiant as she gave a surreptitious glance to the side, flashing her great, big smile without looking directly at herself in the mirror.
+The X-Men alum looked radiant as she gave a surreptitious glance to the side, flashing her smile without looking directly at herself in the mirror.
 At the same time, the gorgeous actress showed off quite an expanse of toned skin, offering a small glimpse of her spectacular back tattoo to boot.

-In the photo, which Berry shared with her 4.7 million Instagram followers, the fabulous A-lister donned a spaghetti-strap black top that gave an ample view of her back, putting her sinuous shoulders and slender, muscular arms on display.
+In the photo, one which Berry shared with her 4.7 million Instagram followers, the fabulous A-lister donned a spaghetti-strap black top that gave an ample view of her back, putting her sinuous shoulders and slender, muscular arms on display.

 The Monster’s Ball actress beamed of happiness as she showed off her pretty features in the small round mirror.
 Berry let her natural beauty shine by opting to go makeup-free and forwent all artifice, even painting her nails in a coat of understated clear nail polish.

-The actress styled her highlighted locks in a cascade of waves, which flowed down her back in an unruly manner, and left two tendrils to frame her striking visage, further accentuating her beauty.
+The actress styled her highlighted locks in a cascade of waves, which flowed down her back in an unruly manner.
+She left two tendrils to frame her striking visage, further accentuating her beauty.

 Visible under her wavy, loose curls was Berry’s new tattoo, a splendid piece of artwork that runs the entire length of her back.

-Per a previous report from Inquisitr, the Die Another Day actress first unveiled her tattoo in a sultry photo posted to Instagram on March 5.
+Per a previous report from The Inquisitr, the Die Another Day actress first unveiled her tattoo in a sultry photo posted to Instagram on March 5.
 At the time, the actress sent pulses racing by taking off her top to pose for a very racy Instagram snap.

 Though less revealing, today’s photo share stirred up a lot of reaction among Berry massive Instagram following.
-Her latest snapshot earned more than 30,000 and a little over 430 comments likes within an hour of having been posted.
+Her latest snapshot earned more than 30,000 likes and a little over 430 comments within an hour of having been posted.

-Berry’s social media fans took to the comment section to express their adoration for the stunning actress, piling on the praises for her age-defying looks.
+Berry’s social media fans took to the comments section to express their adoration for the stunning actress, piling on the praises for her age-defying looks.

 “Sheesh!
 Ms. Berry you will be magical for years to come!
 Thank you for being you,” wrote one person, while others described her as a “timeless beauty” and told her she looked “desirable.”